Television antenna: Installation

-Antennas are commonly placed on rooftops, and sometimes in attics.
+Antennas are commonly placed on rooftops and sometimes in attics.
 Placing an antenna indoors significantly attenuates the level of the available signal.
 Directional antennas must be pointed at the transmitter they are receiving; in most cases great accuracy is not needed.
-In a given region it is sometimes arranged that all television transmitters are located in roughly the same direction and use frequencies spaced closely enough that a single antenna suffices for all.
+In a given region, it is sometimes arranged that all television transmitters are located in roughly the same direction and use frequencies spaced closely enough that a single antenna suffices for all.
 A single transmitter location may transmit signals for several channels.
 CABD (communal antenna broadcast distribution) is a system installed inside a building to receive free-to-air TV/FM signals transmitted via radio frequencies and distribute them to the audience.

 Analog television signals are susceptible to ghosting in the image, multiple closely spaced images giving the impression of blurred and repeated images of edges in the picture.
-This is due to the signal being reflected from nearby objects (buildings, tree, mountains); several copies of the signal, of different strengths and subject to different delays, are picked up.
-This is different for different transmissions.
-Careful positioning of the antenna can produce a compromise position which minimizes the ghosts on different channels.
+This is due to the signal being reflected from nearby objects (buildings, trees, mountains); several copies of the signal, of different strengths and subject to different delays, are picked up.
+This is different for other transmissions.
+Careful positioning of the antenna can produce a compromise position, which minimizes the ghosts on different channels.
 Ghosting is also possible if multiple antennas connected to the same receiver pick up the same station, especially if the lengths of the cables connecting them to the splitter/merger are different lengths or the antennas are too close together.
 Analog television is being replaced by digital, which is not subject to ghosting; the same reflected signal that causes ghosting in an analog signal would produce no viewable content at all in digital.
-However, in this case, interference causes significantly greater image quality degradation.
+However, in this case, interference causes significantly more significant image quality degradation.